RichardBack/PetHotelManagement/README.md

 ## Artifact Selection and Origin:

 The artifact selected for **Algorithms and Data Structures** is the **Pet Boarding and Grooming** project from **IT-145: Foundations in App Development**, later renamed **The Dogs Cats Hotel**.
-This system replaced paper-based processes to manage pet boarding and grooming services for dogs and cats, streamlining operations and enhancing efficiency.
+This system replaced paper-based processes for managing pet boarding and grooming services for dogs and cats, streamlining operations and enhancing efficiency.
 ___

 ## Artifact Selection for Portfolio:

-The **The Dogs Cats Hotel** system selected for **Algorithms and Data Structures** demonstrates applying advanced data structures, specifically **LinkedList** and **nodes**, for dynamic pet records management.
+The **The Dogs Cats Hotel** system selected for **Algorithms and Data Structures** demonstrates the application of advanced data structures, specifically **LinkedList** and **nodes**, for dynamic pet records management.
 Integrating these structures showcases the ability to design and implement efficient algorithms that optimize performance and scalability.
 ___

 ### Artifact Enhancement: